vidibus/vidibus-validate_uri/README.md

 ## Installation

-Add `ruby gem "vidibus-validate_uri"` to your Gemfile.
-Then call bundle install on your console.
+Add `gem "vidibus-validate_uri"` to your Gemfile.
+Then call `bundle install` on your console.

 ## Usage